 From the highlands of Antigua to the white sand beaches of Playa del Carmen, explore the delights of Guatemala, Belize and Mexico on this 13 day adventure.
 Discover charming colonial towns and beautiful landscapes, explore magnificent Mayan ruins in the heart of the jungle and relax on the idyllic island of Caye Caulker before travelling to Mexico’s Mayan Riviera.

 Monday.
 Welcome to Guatemala!
 You will be met upon arrival into La Aurora International Airport in Guatemala City and transferred to your hotel in Antigua.
 The rest of day 1 and day 2 is free to explore this picturesque colonial city which cannot fail to enchant with its cobbled streets, parks and plazas, ornate churches and colourful street markets, all set against a spectacular backdrop of awe inspiring volcanoes.

 Overnight: Antigua | Breakfast x 1

 Antigua - Rio Dulce.
 We bid farewell to Antigua and travel to the town of Rio Dulce on day 3.
 Rio Dulce (“Sweet River”) is located in the northeast region of Izabel and it's part of the much larger Izabal lake.
-Upon arrival we take a tranquil and scenic boat ride along the river.
+Upon arrival we take a short, scenic boat ride to our lodge, where we spend the next two nights in cabins on the water.
 The next day is free to participate in optional excursions such as a visit to the impressive citadel Castillo San Felipe, the ancient Mayan Ruins of Quirigua, the beautiful Finca Paraiso Hotspring- Waterfall or Rio Dulce National Park.

 Overnight: Rio Dulce | Breakfast x 2